alarner/perk-cli/README.md

 ## To use

 ```
-mkdir my-perk-app
 perk my-perk-app
 ```

-This will create the basic file structure for your new app inside of the `my-perk-app` directory and gie you instructions on what to do next.
+This will create the basic file structure for your new app inside of the `my-perk-app` directory and give you instructions on what to do next.